Small Voice Calling > The Voice > The Boy with a Note and Other Tales

 A further ten years would elapse before the release of ‘Somewhere Down the Road’, with a set of fourteen McTell songs that included tributes to many of his early influences – Woody Guthrie, Sonny Terry, Jesse Fuller, Rev Gary Davis, Robert Johnson.
 One line in ‘The Ghost of Robert Johnson’ expresses their persistent influence and Ralph’s approach to writing songs about them: “Eternity lies waiting where imagination and reality collide”.

-Another theme that had recurred in Ralph’s songwriting was the First World War, and, to mark the centenary of its start – but already anticipating its end four years later – he wrote ‘The Unknown Soldier’.
+Another theme that had recurred in Ralph’s songwriting was the First World War, and, to mark the centenary of its start in 1914 – but already anticipating its end four years later – he wrote ‘The Unknown Soldier’.
 The eponymous four-song EP included new recordings of three related songs.
 Ralph says in the CD booklet, “These songs written over the fifty years of my career, are an attempt to evoke the final loss of innocence we experienced as a nation”.
 Ralph issued a ‘centenary edition’ of the title track in 2020, one hundred years after the internment of the unknown soldier at Westminster Abbey.